 Ludwig Tuman is an international award winning composer.
 He is also active as a performing pianist, teaching artist, producer, writer, and is an experienced choral director.

-After conceiving and developing the Choral Tales project, Ludwig assembled the group of collaborating artists listed below, as well as the members of the advisory board.
-He is donating his efforts as the project's artistic director, composer and producer.
+After conceiving and developing the Choral Tales project, Ludwig assembled the group of collaborating artists listed on the Artists page, as well as the members of the advisory board.
+He serves as the project's artistic director, producer, and composer.

-On the strength and promise of the Choral Tales project, Ludwig has become a Creative Member of the Club of Budapest, by invitation of its founder and president, Dr. Ervin Laszlo.
+On the strength of the Choral Tales project, Ludwig became a Creative Member of the Club of Budapest, by invitation of its founder and president, Dr. Ervin Laszlo.
 The Club of Budapest is a platform dedicated to facilitating and providing direction to a positive global shift underway in the world. www.clubofbudapest.org

 Membership in the Club of Budapest is by invitation and is based on the member's engaging in significant artistic, literary or spiritual pursuits that promote a more peaceful, equitable, and sustainable world.
 Its members number some 200 worldwide.

-Among them are the Dalai Lama, Princess Irene Van Lippe-Biesterfeld of the Netherlands, Archbishop Desmond Tutu, Dame Jane Goodall, Deepak Chopra, conductor Zubin Mehta, and the late Elie Wiesel.
+Among them are Dame Jane Goodall, Princess Irene Van Lippe-Biesterfeld of the Netherlands, Archbishop Desmond Tutu, Deepak Chopra, conductor Zubin Mehta, and the late Elie Wiesel.

 2017 - Grant for creative work from Nora Betyousef Foundation

 2016 - Original choral work selected for performance by Chamber Choir of CSU, Long Beach

 2015 - Commissions for creative work in the Choral Tales Project